 Plant interruptions are likely to decrease overall production at a time when chips' demand is already higher than capacity can provide.
 Idle fabs during intermittent power disruptions could also lead to lost silicon or wafers themselves, further crippling the industry trying to weather existing wafer shortages.

 Samsung reported they were able to shut down their Austin plant with enough notice to protect silicon wafers and equipment, but the pause in production is still anticipated to affect supply of memory and logic chips requiring mature-node processing.
-NAND flash pricing is likely to increase as a result.
+The extended idle of the fab will require additional downtime before normal production can resume.

 TrendForce reported Samsung's Austin fab produces primarily 11nm and 14nm nodes, which are often used in Qualcomm's 5G RFICs.
 Otherwise, the fab produces lines that cover a wide range of nodes, notably automotive chips for Tesla and Renesas.